jkeefe/weather-ball/README.md

 I'm also going to use [`perf-gpio`](https://www.npmjs.com/package/perf-gpio) to control the pins on the Pi, especially to fade the ball in and out when it is "flashing."

+To get the code onto the pi, I'm pulling it down from Github using https, so I don't need a key on the pi.
+I won't be able to push up from the device, but that's okay.

 ## Colors and timing

 According to [Forgotten Minnesota](https://forgottenminnesota.com/forgotten-minnesota/2012/03/170), "In its early days, the National Weather Service would call the bank each day at 4:14 p.m. to have a bank employee set the color of the Weatherball."
 So I'm going to make that switch every day at that time: